harrisonized/helperFlowCell/README.md

 ## helperFlowCell

-This tool helps with designing flow panels if you have a large collection of antibodies.
-Currently, there are two scripts:
+This is a general purpose library to assist with handling flow cytometry data.

-1. `design_flow_panel.R` takes your `panel.csv` along with the reference files and outputs a succinct Excel spreadsheet in which each row is an antibody and each column is a distinct channel on your flow instrument.
+1. `build_design_matrix.R` takes a text input of markers (`panel.csv`) and compares it to reference files (`'antibody_inventory.xlsx'` and `instrument_config.xlsx'`) and outputs a succinct Excel spreadsheet in which each row is an antibody and each column is a distinct channel on your flow instrument.
 Positive cells are shaded gray for easy identification.
-2. `plot_spectra.R` automatically plots the fluorophores listed in your `panel.csv` file.
+2. `plot_spectra.R` takes a text input of markers (`panel.csv`) and plots the fluorophores against channels available on your instrument (`instrument_config.xlsx'`) to show how well the fluorophores align with the detectors.
+3. `reshape_compensation.R` takes the compensation exported from Flowjo (eg. `Acquisition-defined.csv`) and generates `compensation_matrix.txt` so that it can be imported into FACSDiva.
+It also allows you to rearrange the channels by providing a list in `fluorochrome_order.txt'`.
+4. `analyze_populations.R` is the main analysis script.
+It takes raw exported counts from Flowjo's table editor (`Table.csv`), user-defined `metadata.csv`, and data exported from Transnetyx (`mice.csv`) as input, merges and reshapes them for easy access, and automatically calculates two-sided unpaired T test against all groups.
+It also exports violin plots with the T test statistic provided.
+In the future, `mice.csv` will be deprecated in favor of adding everything in `metadata.csv`, but this is how it works for now.
+5. `quantify_mfi.R` and `analyze_fluorescence_gates.R` are variations of `analyze_populations` that are still under development.

 ## Installation